smiah069/helloWorld/emacs-help.md

 >
 > $ brew tap d12frosted/emacs-plus
 >
-> $ brew install emacs-plus
+> $ brew install emacs-plus@27 --HEAD
 >
-> $ brew linkapps emacs-plus
+> $ ln -s /usr/local/opt/emacs-plus@27/Emacs.app /Applications

-If the last command doesn't work, then manually palce the Emacs.app in the *Applications* folde using the command:
 >

-> ln -s /usr/local/Cellar/emacs-plus@26/26.3/Emacs.app /Applications/
->
+The above commands will install emacs27 in the directory /usr/local/Cellar/emacs-plus@27/HEAD-229995b/ directory, and then place the *Emacs.app* in the *Applications/* folder

-- Latex,html, git,  packages are installed as layers under *dotspacemacs-configuration-layers* (see the .spacemacs file, for example).
+- Latex,html, git, osx,  packages can be  installed as layers under *dotspacemacs-configuration-layers* (see the .spacemacs file, for example).

 For PDF tools, you will need to install pdf-tools using brew from the terminal (see the pdf-tools section below).